 If you are starting with a kitten, you're in luck!
 It's even easier to initiate good behavior patterns in kittens than to correct undesirable ones in adult felines.

 From the beginning, teach your kitten the appropriate place to scratch.
 Use the methods described above, especially playing near the scratching post to capture her interest.
 Take advantage of your kitten's desire to play and attach toys to the post.
 She will soon "dig in" to catch her toy and discover how good it feels to scratch this surface.

 Do not take her paws and "make" her scratch the post.
 This is a major turn-off and will only inspire a bratty "you can't make me" attitude.
 Even at an early age, cats refuse to be coerced into doing what they don't want to do.

-If she starts to scratch an inappropriate object, immediately place her in front of her scratching post and begin petting her.
+If she starts to scratch an inappropriate object, immediately place your cat in front of her scratching post and begin petting her.
 Some cats will begin kneading when petted, thus digging their claws into the desired surface and establishing this as a fine place to scratch.